tmastersmart/pi-talk/README.md

 Load your sound files in one of thiose directories

-bash talk2.sh   will play the file
+bash talk.sh   will play the file

 you can play a unlimited # of chimes named 1 2 3 .wav or .mp3
 Or using the music play command you can play a file by name do not include